Farouk-Taher/file-service-with-database/Readme.md

 ## Distributed file system

-Mainly it is upload, download, delete and update.
+Mainly it is upload, download, delete and update. <br>
 So it's doing the basic CRUD operations on files in the database.

 ## Steps to Setup